9 September 2007

 Your STC will get an e-mail notifying them of your nomination.
 This note will contain instructions for authorizing you.
 In my experience it is a good idea to call them before they get the note and let them know what you are doing and that it is important that they do not just delete the e-mail.

 Once your STC has approved you can now start opening and looking at ESRs on line.
-Enter this site by visiting https://www-111.ibm.com/software/support/ecare/support_login.jsp and signing on.
-If there are any problems in this process please call at 1-800-978-2246.
+To do so, just go back to the Support Portal, sign in and then click the “Service requests for hardware and software (PMRs)” link.
+On the next page you can ether search for exiting service requests or press the “New service request” button.
+From there just follow the prompts.
+If there are any problems in this process please call 1-800-978-2246.
 If they do not help you in a timely manner then call your Sales Rep or IT Specialist.